 When Matthew Sweet began investigating this story, he thought the madness was over.
 He was wrong.
 Instead, he became the confidant of an eccentric and traumatized group of survivors – each with his own intricate theory about the traitors in their midst.

 All Sweet has to do is discover the truth . . . and stay sane.

-Reminiscent of Jon Ronson’s The Men who Stare at Goats and as compellingly as Ben McIntyre’s Agent Zigzag, in Operation Chaos Michael Sweet’s fascinating journey of discovery sheds new light on one of the great untold tales of the Cold War, where the facts are wilder than any work of fiction.
+Reminiscent of Jon Ronson’s The Men who Stare at Goats and as compelling as Ben McIntyre’s Agent Zigzag, in Operation Chaos Matthew Sweet’s fascinating journey of discovery sheds new light on one of the great untold tales of the Cold War, where the facts are wilder than any work of fiction.